 3. All candidates must register as students of the University at the commencement of the programme and pay the appropriate tuition fees.

 4. Candidates must meet the entry criteria for becoming a Qualified Teacher, as required by the Education Workforce Council for Wales.

 Scheme Structure and Awards

 5. Candidates shall follow a modular scheme of study, commencing at the appropriate starting date approved for the scheme.

 6. Candidates must attend all teaching sessions within the School of Education.

 7. Candidates must complete a professional practice placement within a school setting.

 8. Candidates may qualify for the award of Postgraduate Certificate in Education (PGCE) with Qualifying Teacher Status upon successful completion of the following:

-9. A transfer of credits and accreditation of prior experiential learning (APEL) is not permitted and will not be considered as part of the admission process.
+9. A transfer of credits and recognition of prior experiential learning (RPEL) is not permitted and will not be considered as part of the admission process.

 10. Modules shall be assessed individually, according to the approved methods of assessment.

 11. Candidates shall be required to complete professional practice placements, demonstrating achievement against the Professional Standards for Teaching and Leadership as required of newly qualified teachers as specified by the Education Workforce Council for Wales.